T-MInDS/Aedes-AI_Forecasting/README.md

 # Directory for mosquito abundance forecasting with *Aedes-AI* neural networks

 This directory contains the methodology used to generate and analyze forecasts.
-Jupyter notebooks in the ```../notebooks/``` control the workflow, and we provide descriptions of these notebooks here.
+Jupyter notebooks in the ```../notebooks/``` control the workflow, and we provide descriptions of these notebooks here, listed in the order they should be run.
 The ```fpaths_config.json``` file is referenced throughout the notebooks and controls the file storage of all results.
 ## ```Aedes_AI-GRU_Average_Temperature.ipynb```
 Python code to train the ANN model using average temperature, precipitation, and relative humidity as inputs.
 * An overview of the file structure, together with plots for various locations in the testing set, are provided in Aedes_AI-GRU_Average_Temperature.pdf.